Sign Up

 Management of a Palpable Breast Mass

-Once a breast mass or lump is identified, whether by a provider or oneself, prompt evaluation and diagnosis are necessary.
+Once a breast mass or lump is identified, prompt evaluation and diagnosis are necessary.

 Thorough History Collection

 Providers should inquire about the relevant history of the patient with a breast mass.
-Besides characteristics of the mass (pain, duration, redness, swelling, etc.), other important factors include diet and medications, family history, medical and social history, personal characteristics, and social history.
+Besides characteristics of the mass (pain, duration, redness, swelling, etc.), other important factors include diet and medications, family history, medical and social history, and personal characteristics.

-Factors such as current medications, history of hormone treatments, breast surgeries or recent trauma, lactation status, and smoking are important considerations to consider.
+Factors such as current medications, history of hormone treatments, breast surgeries or recent trauma, lactation status, and smoking are essential aspects to consider.
+Further examinations and diagnostics are sometimes warranted.

-This is usually performed if the provider feels the mass/lump may be a cyst of fluid around it (American Cancer Society, 2022b).
-A hollow and thin needle aspirates fluid and breast tissue from the area of concern.
+Fine needle aspirations (FNAs) are usually performed if the provider feels the mass/lump may be a cyst with fluid around it (American Cancer Society, 2022b).
+A hollow, thin needle aspirates fluid and breast tissue from the area of concern.
 If a biopsy is required, the needle can be used as a guide for the provider.

 Biopsy